Configuration-dependent precision in magnetometry and thermometry using multi-qubit quantum sensors: Role of degeneracy and energy deformation

 Applying time-independent non-degenerate perturbation theory, the first-order correction to each ground state due to \( V \) is

 The perturbed ground state becomes

 The QFI for estimating \( h \) in the case of a pure state \( |\psi(h)\rangle = \frac{1}{\sqrt{g}} \sum_{j=1}^{g} |\psi_j(h)\rangle \) is given by

-where the $\partial_h$ denotes the partial derivative with respect to \( h \).
+where $\partial_h$ denotes the partial derivative with respect to \( h \).
 To leading order in \( h \), we can obtain

-This shows explicitly that the presence of ground state degeneracy \( g \) can enhance the QFI in the small \( h \) regime, independent of the total spectral deformation \( D_n(h) \).
-Thus, even for fixed \( D_n \), the graph or system with a higher degeneracy may provide superior metrological precision.
-In the following, we discuss two examples of graphs composed of 4 spins using the Ising model.
+This shows explicitly that the presence of ground-state degeneracy \( g \) can enhance the QFI in the small \( h \) regime.
+Similarly, for a maximally mixed initial state within the degenerate ground state subspace, the QFI is approximately given by

-For each graph, we construct the zero transverse field Ising Hamiltonian and analyze its ground state structure.
-After that, we compute the spectral sensitivity measure \( D_n(h) \), which quantifies the trace distance between the unperturbed and perturbed spectra under small field perturbations.
-Finally, we calculate the ground state degeneracy to explore its connection to the QFI.

-In particular, we evaluate \( D_n(h) \) by calculating the unperturbed ground state energy \( E_0 \) when $h=0$, its degeneracy \( g \), and the spectral deviation \( D_n(h) \) under a small transverse field perturbation of the form \( \sum_i \hat{\sigma}_i^x \).
-It is important to note that some graphs can still exhibit similar values of $D_n(h)$; however, due to their different ground state degeneracies, their sensitivity to $h$ can be different.
-Notably, the pan graph shows both a large\( D_n(h) \) value and also a higher degeneracy, suggesting that it may yield a higher QFI, as we have indeed seen in the previous Sections.
-To understand this behavior, we refer to the perturbative expansion of the QFI in the presence of ground state degeneracy.
-For a maximally mixed initial state within the degenerate ground state subspace, the QFI is approximately given by

-where \( g \) is the ground state degeneracy and \( \hat{V} = \sum_i \hat{\sigma}_i^x \) is the perturbation operator.
+where \( g \) is the ground-state degeneracy and \( \hat{V} = \sum_i \hat{\sigma}_i^x \) is the perturbation operator.
 Although the prefactor \( 1/g \) appears due to the mixed-state assumption, the number of contributing off-diagonal terms grows as \( g(g - 1)/2 \).
 This can result in an overall enhancement of the QFI with increasing degeneracy, provided the energy differences \( E_i - E_j \) are not too large.
-Consequently, if two graphs have the same spectral deviation \( D_n \), the one with higher ground state degeneracy will generally yield a higher QFI.
-This highlights the complementary roles of spectral deviation and degeneracy in determining quantum sensitivity to perturbations.

-In the case of ferromagnetic coupling ($J=1$), all six graphs exhibit 2-fold ground state degeneracy for weak magnetic fields (see top panel of Fig.~\ref{fig:Eb}).
-Therefore, we cannot use the $D_n(h)$ measure using the unperturbed and perturbed ground states ($E_0(h) - E_0(0)$) because we can get the same values of quantity $D_n(h)$ due to ground state degeneracy in the weak magnetic field regime.
-To counter this issue, one may consider a perturbed first excited state and calculate $E_1(h) - E_0(0)$ to see the deformation measure $D_n(h)$.
-This may provide insight into identifying graph structures that offer the highest precision in field estimation.